cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 changed its identity.

 OPAQUE prevents these attacks during the authentication flow.
-The first is done by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
+The first is prevented by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
 Servers do this for an unregistered client by simulating a fake CredentialResponse as specified in {{create-credential-response}}.